 Do you enjoy calligraphy?
 Knitting or crocheting?
 Talking to people?
 Freelance writing?
 Teaching?
 Shopping?

-You might be surprised that you can turn almost any hobby into a potential business idea.
-For example, if you knit or crochet, you can sell your creations on online marketplaces like Amazon or Etsy.
+For example, if you knit or crochet, a good business idea is to sell your creations on online marketplaces like Amazon or Etsy.

 - Handcrafting jewelry